 Certain essential oils like spruce, chamomile, pine and mint provide the body with a dose of immune and respiratory system purifying elements that can really pack a punch.

 Those with respiratory issues, allergies or who are prone to sinus issues should consider checking out a pink salt inhaler as a supplemental therapy.
 Allergens, air pollutants and other irritants are all flushed from the system more easily after a few minutes of deep breathing using the inhaler.
 Frequent traveler?
 Packing a salt inhaler is a great way to balance your system after hours of low quality airplane air or during travel to a foreign destination with less than stellar air quality.

 Let’s get together: Using a salt inhaler is easy.
-Pack the inhaler with salt, add your preferred oils and either breathe the inhaler in through the mouth and out through the nose or use the alternate nostril method.
+Pack the inhaler with the provided salt, add a few drops of your preferred essential oils (take it easy to start) and either breathe the inhaler in through the mouth and out through the nose or use the alternate nostril method.
 We’ve found using a salt inhaler to be completely therapeutic and revitalizing.
 It’s also a great practice to help remind ourselves of the importance of deep breathing techniques – the inhaler gives us something concrete to remind ourselves to simply breathe better!
 (Learn more about the value of breathwork here.)